← Back to Blog

 Mental Health

-- Adults who sleep less than 6 hours per night are 2.5 times more likely to report frequent mental distress (CDC BRFSS data, 2025).
+• Adults who sleep less than 6 hours per night are significantly more likely to report frequent mental distress, according to CDC data.

-- Revenge bedtime procrastination — staying up late scrolling because nighttime feels like your only free time — affects an estimated 40% of working adults, according to a 2024 study in the journal Frontiers in Psychology.
+• Revenge bedtime procrastination — staying up late scrolling because nighttime feels like your only free time — is estimated to affect a large portion of working adults.

 Physical Health

-- Sleep-deprived individuals consume an average of 385 additional calories per day, primarily from high-sugar and high-fat foods (King's College London, 2023).
+• Sleep-deprived individuals tend to consume significantly more calories per day, primarily from high-sugar and high-fat foods.

-- Driving while sleep-deprived causes an estimated 100,000 crashes and 1,550 deaths per year in the US (National Highway Traffic Safety Administration).
+• Driving while sleep-deprived causes an estimated 100,000 crashes and 1,550 deaths per year in the US, according to the National Highway Traffic Safety Administration.

 Economic Impact

-- The average sleep-deprived worker loses 11 days of productivity per year compared to well-rested peers.
+• The average sleep-deprived worker loses roughly 11 days of productivity per year compared to well-rested peers.

 What People Are Trying (And What Is Working)